Press "Enter" to skip to content

 Here’s the big question:

-How is rewriting a post different from writing a new post?
+How is rewriting a post different from writing a new blog post completely?

 Outdated posts can nag at you, especially when the outdated part is an opinion you shared.